bolrog/d2dx/README.md

 ### To run the game in experimental fullscreen mode (800x540 "integer scaled" to 1920x1080):
 - Game.exe -3dfx -gx1080

-To get rid of the "GX" logo on the title screen, add -gxskiplogo to the command line.
+To get rid of the "DX" logo on the title screen, add -gxskiplogo to the command line.

 To scale the window by 2x or 3x, add -gxscale2 or -gxscale3 to the command line.
 Note that if the Window doesn't fit on the desktop, the scale factor will be lowered.

 Note that in-game resolution should be set to 800x600.
 Support for 640x480 has not been added yet.

 ## Release history

+### 0.91.328
+  - Fix mouse pointer "jumping" when opening inventory and clicking items in fullscreen or scaled-window modes.

 ### 0.91.327
   - Fix two types of crashes in areas where there are many things on screen at once.